keithgroup/mbGDML/docs/source/data-and-models/datasets.rst

 .. automethod:: mbgdml.data.dataset.dataSet.convertF

-So, say we wanted to convert the energies and forces of ``my_dataset`` to kcal/mol and kcal/mol/A.
+So, say we wanted to convert ``dset`` energies and forces from hartree and hartree/A to kcal/mol and kcal/(mol A).
 The coordinates are already in Angstroms, so we just need to convert the energies and forces.

 .. code-block:: python